jwoffindin/markdown-resume-ruby/README.md

 Turn a simple Markdown document into an elegant resume with both a perfect pdf printable format, and a responsive css3 html5 file.

-An Ruby adaption of Craig Davis's php-based project [Markdown Resume Generator][mrg], which was described in his [blog post for the project][blog].
+An Ruby adaption of Craig Davis's php-based project [Markdown Resume Generator][php-mrg], which was described in his [blog post for the project][blog].
 Most of this README was lifted directly, appologies Craig :-)